Vanishing opinions in Latan\'e model of opinion formation: Introduction

 Somewhere on the border between two (discrete/continuous) families of models, discrete opinion models allow multiple opinions to appear \cite{Gekle-2005,Kulakowski2010,Ozturk_2013,1902.03454,2002.05451,Martins_2020,Zubillaga_2022,Li_2022,Doniec_2022,000409112600017,000316891200004,000432967700004}.
 These models still allow us to observe geometrical {\em clusterization} of opinions, but also their {\em polarization}, which is naturally forced (assumed) in the case of models with binary opinions.
 Such models are particularly attractive for modeling indifferents as an interface between pro and contra, modeling responses to Likert-scale questionnaires\footnote{Typical answers (measuring opinions) for Likert-like questionnaires are: ‘Strongly disagree’, ‘Disagree’, ‘Neither agree nor disagree’, ‘Agree’ and ‘Strongly agree’.}, or modeling voter decisions in multiparty systems.

-Here, we use a discrete multi-choice opinion model based on computerized vision \cite{Nowak-1990} of opinion formation based on Latan'e theory of social impact \cite{Darley1968,Latane-1976,Latane-1981} (see References~\onlinecite{Kacperski-2000,Holyst-2000,1902.03454,2002.05451,2010.15736} for examples of model applications and Reference~\onlinecite{ARCPIX253} for a comprehensive review).
+Here, we use a discrete multi-choice opinion model based on computerized version \cite{Nowak-1990} of opinion formation based on Latan\'e theory of social impact \cite{Darley1968,Latane-1976,Latane-1981} (see References~\onlinecite{Kacperski-2000,Holyst-2000,1902.03454,2002.05451,2010.15736} for examples of model applications and Reference~\onlinecite{ARCPIX253} for a comprehensive review).

-In Reference~\onlinecite{1902.03454} Nowak--Szamrej--Latan\'e model \cite{Nowak-1990} was modified to allow for multiple (more than two) opinions.
+In Reference~\onlinecite{1902.03454} Nowak--Szamrej--Latan\'e model \cite{Nowak-1990} was modified to allow multiple (more than two) opinions.
 It was shown that in the presence of information noise (modeled as social temperature $T$) the signatures of order/disorder phase transition were observed: in the average fraction of actors sharing the $i$-th opinion; its variation; average number of clusters of actors with the same opinion and the average size of the largest cluster of actors who share the same opinion.
 The social temperature $T$ played a role as a standard Boltzmann distribution parameter that contains the social impact as the equivalent of energy.
 The order and disordered phases were observed for low ($T<T_C$) and high ($T>T_C$), respectively.
 For a homogeneous society (with identical actors’ supportiveness and persuasiveness) the critical social temperature $T_C$ decreased with increasing number of available opinions $K$.